ansible-collections/overview/collection_requirements.rst

 Requirements for collections to be included in the Ansible Package
 ==================================================================

-To be included in the `ansible` package, collections must meet the following criteria:
+To be included in the `ansible` package, Community collections must meet the following criteria:

 * `Development conventions <https://docs.ansible.com/ansible/devel/dev_guide/developing_modules_best_practices.html>`_.
 * `Collection requirements <https://github.com/ansible-collections/overview/blob/main/collection_requirements.rst>`_ (this document).